 The owner responded with accusations that Robinson was “extremely rude” and “trying to run all over our business.”

-If we can just pause this piglet fiasco for moment, it is important to point out that because Robinson used her debit card for this purchase, it was virtually the same as if she had paid cash for her new pet.
+If we can just pause this piglet fiasco for a moment, it is important to point out that because Robinson used her debit card for this purchase, it was virtually the same as if she had paid cash for her new pet.

 When a consumer uses their credit card to make a purchase, that purchase is protected by laws that govern credit card purchases.

-Like a little pig called Peaches.
+Like a mini pig called Peaches.

 The Fair Credit Billing Act protects consumers who use credit cards, but those protections do not apply to those who use debit cards (or cash) instead.

 Mini Pig World’s response